• Skip to primary navigation

 3. Sauerkraut and Avocado

-CUt an avocado in half and fill with sauerkraut.
-The creaminess of the avocado blends well with the salty and tangy sauerkraut.
+Cut an avocado in half and stuff it with sauerkraut!
+The creaminess of the avocado complements the salty and acidic sauerkraut.
 Enjoy!

 4. Sauerkraut Sushi